MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/logon-type-has-not-been-granted.md

     :::image type="content" source="media/logon-type-has-ot-been-granted/allow-log-on-locally-properties.png" alt-text="Screenshot of the group or the user account that's added to the Allow log on locally Properties.":::

-5. For the following policies, verify that the group (that the used account is a part of) or the used account itself isn't in the list of denied accounts.
+5. For the following policies, verify that the group (the account belongs to) or the account itself isn't in the denied account list.

     - **Deny access this computer from the network**
     - **Deny log on locally**